Lymphoma in dogs

 Diagnosis – grading and staging

-To confirm a diagnosis, decide on the best treatment plan, and predict their survival time, your vet will perform a number of tests to grade and stage your dog’s lymphoma:
+To confirm a diagnosis, decide on the best treatment plan, and to give a prognosis your vet may advise doing certain tests to grade and stage your dog’s lymphoma:

 The tests are likely to involve:

 - Taking a sample of tissue from the tumour which can be done in two ways: